todak2000/flowshare-v2/README.md

 #### Step 1: Access the Demo
 1. Open your browser and navigate to: [https://flowshare-frontend-226906955613.europe-west1.run.app/demo-admin](https://flowshare-frontend-226906955613.europe-west1.run.app/demo-admin)
-2. Enter the password: `FlowShare@Demo2025`
+2. Decide which user you want to login (Coordinator, Partner or Field Operator)
-3. Click "Access Demo"
+3. Copy the appriopriate credentials and login via https://flowshare-frontend-226906955613.europe-west1.run.app/auth/login

 #### Step 2: Explore the Dashboard
 - **What you'll see**: Production overview, trend charts, pending approvals
-- **Pre-loaded data**: 4 partners (Shell, Chevron, NNPC, TotalEnergies) with historical production entries
+- **Pre-loaded data**: 4 partners with historical production entries ONLY if you login as Coordinator
 - **Try this**: Navigate to different sections using the sidebar menu

-#### Step 3: Submit a Test Production Entry
+#### Step 3: Submit a Test Production Entry ONLY as a Field Operator
 1. Click **"Production Entries"** in the sidebar
 2. Click **"Submit New Entry"** button (top right)
 3. Fill in the form with sample data: